//

 Are there any other harassment-prevention obligations under California law?

-Employers must display required workplace posters: All employers must post the California Law Prohibits Workplace Discrimination and Harassment poster (DFEH-E07P).
+California law mandates the display of required workplace posters: All employers must post the California Law Prohibits Workplace Discrimination and Harassment poster (DFEH-E07P).
 Employers with at least five employees must post (a) the Transgender Rights in the Workplace poster (DFEH-E04P) and (b) the Your Rights and Obligations as a Pregnant Employee poster, poster (DFEH-E09P).
-Employees with at least 20 employees must post the Family Care and Medical Leave and Pregnancy Disability Leave poster (DFEH-100-21).
+Those with at least 20 employees must post the Family Care and Medical Leave and Pregnancy Disability Leave poster (DFEH-100-21).

-Employers must distribute the DFEH Sexual Harassment Fact Sheet to all employees.
+California law further mandates that all employers distribute the DFEH Sexual Harassment Fact Sheet to every employee.

 Employers must also distribute a Sexual Harassment Poster or fact sheet issued by the DFEH to all employees.
 An employer may choose to distribute individual copies of the poster (DFEH-185P) or the fact sheet (DFEH-185) to meet the “brochure” requirement.).
 The employer may choose the distribution manner as long as the method chosen ensures all employees receive the brochure.